pythonanywhere/help_pages/articles/Node.md

     source ~/nvm/nvm.sh

-To automatically run this every time you start a bash shell, add it to your *bashrc*:
+To automatically run this every time you start a bash shell, add it to your *bashrc* by running this Bash command (once only):

     echo 'source ~/nvm/nvm.sh' >> ~/.bashrc